 Federal Direct Student Loan

-The Federal Direct Student Loan is the most widely-used loan for college students and is available to both undergraduate and graduate students.
-There are two types of Federal Direct Student Loans, subsidized and unsubsidized, and eligibility for both is determined by completing the FAFSA.
+The Federal Direct Subsidized and Unsubsidized Loans are the most widely-used loans for college students and are available to both undergraduate and graduate students.
+Subsidized Loans are available to undergraduate students with financial need.
+Unsubsidized Loans are available to certain undergraduate and graduate students and are not based on financial need.
+Eligibility is determined by completing the FAFSA.
 Learn more

 Parent PLUS Loan

 The Federal Direct PLUS Loan is a financing option for parents of undergraduate students.
 It is a non-need-based loan by the Department of Education and is credit-based.
 Parents may apply for any amount up to the annual cost of attendance minus any aid.
 LEARN MORE

 Eligible graduate students may borrow a Federal Direct Grad PLUS Loan to assist with educational expenses.
 Students may borrow any amount up to their calculated cost of attendance minus any other aid received.
 Learn more